patrick-scho/EspProject/ReadMe.md

 Additionally, there are several files implementing the necessary HTTP methods.
 `c/src/httpStruct.h` contains the definitions that have to be implemented, and `httpCurl.h/httpEsp32.h` contain the specific implementations for those platforms.
 They include all the functions used to interface with a Matrix server.
+Currently the Matrix server is defined statically in `matrix.h` as `MATRIX_SERVER`.

 Most functions take a `HttpCallbacks` pointer, as defined in `httpStruct.h`.
-This has to be initialized prior to calling any function that send/receives data.
+This has to be initialized prior to calling any function that sends/receives data.
 When using CURL this looks like

 ```
+#include <httpStruct.h>
+#include <httpCurl.h>

+...

 curl_global_init(CURL_GLOBAL_DEFAULT);
 CURL *curl = curl_easy_init();